Germán Zárate-Sández

 About me

-I am an associate professor in the Department of Spanish at Western Michigan University (WMU), in Kalamazoo, Michigan.
-I teach courses in applied linguistics and my research focuses on teacher education, social justice issues in language learning, and second language pronunciation development.
+I am an associate professor in the Department of Spanish at Western Michigan University (WMU) in Kalamazoo, Michigan.
+I teach courses in applied linguistics and my research focuses on teacher education, social justice issues in language learning, dialectal variation, and second language pronunciation development.
 At WMU, I am also the language program director for introductory Spanish instruction.
-I have worked in Argentina, Ecuador, and Brazil, where I was a Fulbright U.S. Scholar for the 2021-2022 cycle.
-I am originally from San Juan, Argentina.

 Lago Los Cántaros.
 Parque Nacional Nahuel Huapi, Argentina.
-12/2021
+2022

 Education